bennetyee/compact_huffman/README.md

-# osu_hamming
+# compact_hamming

-This repo contains experiments in writing a space-efficient (code/data) hamming code decoder, inspired by an honors thesis lightning talk.
+This repo contains a simple experiment in writing a space-efficient (code/data) hamming code decoder.

 Note that the decoder is limited to 32768 symbols.
+If more are needed, then the type of integral type used indices in a `HammingCodeNode` will have to be `uint32_t` instead of `uint16_t`.